basmith322/COM580Assignment02/README.md

 The following is an ASP.NET Core web-based application that facilitates the creating, displaying, editing and deleting of animal records for an animal fostering company.

-The application has been written primarily in C# and focuses on MVC principles.
+The application was written in C# for the back end code with HTML and Razor Pages for the front end.
+Development was completed using Visual Studio 2019 for the IDE.